hammer-mt/thumb/README.md

 ```
 Every run for each combination of prompt and case is stored in the object (and cache), and therefore calling `test.generate()` again will not generate any new responses if more prompts, cases, or runs aren't added.
 Similarly, calling `test.evaluate()` again will not re-rate the responses you have already rated, and will simply redisplay the results if the test has ended.

-## About Prompt Testing
+## Thumb Testing 👍🧪

-The difference between people just playing around with ChatGPT and those using AI in production is evaluation.
+The difference between people just playing around with ChatGPT and those [using AI in production](https://huyenchip.com/2023/04/11/llm-engineering.html) is evaluation.
 LLMs respond non-deterministically, and so it's important to test what results look like when scaled up across a wide range of scenarios.
 Without an evaluation framework you're left blindly guessing about what's working in your prompts (or not).

 Serious [prompt engineers](https://www.saxifrage.xyz/post/prompt-engineering) are testing and learning which inputs lead to useful or desired outputs, reliably and at scale.
 This process is called [prompt optimization](https://www.saxifrage.xyz/post/prompt-optimization), and it looks like this: